Manaslu Circuit 15-day trek:

 1. Manaslu Restricted Permit:

-(Individual trekker is not allowed in the Manaslu Circuit trekking)
+(Individual trekker is not allowed on the Manaslu Circuit trek)

 2. Manaslu Conservation Area Permit: